CSE321-Fall2021/cse321-portfolio-aschick440/Project 3/README.md

-Old Project README Do Not Use
 -------------------
 About
 -------------------
 * Project Description:
-_This system senses, maps, and recommends actions based upon a buildings humidity levels in different rooms._
+_This program will function as an embedded pictionary game withair drawing functionality.
+The users can make guesses and tallypoints by using the keypad.
+The LED Matrix will always display the drawers picture by monitoring arm motions with IRS. _
 * Contribitor List:
 Andrew Schick

 --------------------
 Features
 --------------------
-* Keypad for user zip-code input
+* Keypad for to change game state and pen functionality
-* Constant weather API polling
-* Multi-room humidity sensing
-* Building humidity map
-* Display of current humidity per room
-* Buzzer to alert individual of dangerous humidity levels
+* Continuously updating LED Dot Matrix to display the drawers picture
+* Blinking cursor LED
+* Eraser and pen up functionality
+* LCD to display current score, round, and time left
+* 4 IR sensors used to draw on the Dot Matrix
+* Ability to replay indefinitely

 --------------------
 Required Materials
 --------------------
 * Nucleo L4R5ZI
+* Female to female jumper wires
-* Jumper wires
+* Male to male jumper wires
-* 5 DTH11 sensors
+* 4 IR sensors
-* Buzzer
-* LCD
+* 1802 LCD
 * Breadboard
-* Resistors
 * Keypad
-* RGB LED dot-matrix array
+* 7219 LED Dot Matrix
-* Micro USB
+* Micro USB cable

 --------------------
 Resources and References